 2 The Companies Act 1893 was repealed by the Companies Act 1943, which was repealed by the Companies Act 1961 s.
 4 and 382(2) except in relation to Co-operative Companies, in respect of which it may now be cited as the Companies (Co-operative) Act 1943.
 The Companies Act 1961 was superseded by the Companies (Western Australia) Code, see section 18 of the Companies (Application of Laws) Act 1981.
 The Companies (Western Australia) Code was superseded by the Corporations Law which, on 15 July 2001, was superseded by the Corporations Act 2001 of the Commonwealth.
-See Part 13 Division 2 of the Companies (Western Australia) Act 1991 and Part 2 of the Corporations (Ancillary Provisions) Act 2001 respectively.
+See Part 13 Division 2 of the Corporations (Western Australia) Act 1990 and Part 2 of the Corporations (Ancillary Provisions) Act 2001 respectively.

 3 Repealed by the Grain Marketing Act 2002.